 Events: Do they build awareness of net thriving culture and change behaviors?

-Policies: Do they work for or against thriving in each of the five elements?
+Rules and Guidelines: Do they work for or against thriving in each of the five elements?

 Facilities: Is it easy to move around your office space, see outdoors and collaborate?

 "All organizations should be concerned about employees' mental health.
 This is especially true amid disturbing social trends, particularly in the U.S." -- Wellbeing at Work, 2021